ichlubna/lkgCompression/README.md

 # LKG compression scripts
 ./compress.sh ./dataset/scene
+Tests the dof compression differences.
+./compressSplit.sh ./dataset/scene
 Creates and tests the split vs full compression.
+Discontinued.
 ./blendViews.sh inputViewsPath outputViewsPath
 Blends the views as in the display and produces the output in a directory.
 ./cameraControl.sh shoot